Schmavery/procedural-time-travel-game/docs/Overview.md

 	Lazy Timeline Evaluation:
 Store all received data.
 Record all seeds.
-When leaving time-interval A to spawn in time-interval B, where A is entirely before B,
+When leaving time-interval B to spawn in time-interval C, where B is entirely before C, replay through the world history starting from B2, with the player input stored from timeline A applied at the appropriate points.
+This should result in a world that can start at timepoint C1.

+There is a issue when the recorded player input from timeline A conflicts with the changes from timelines B and eventually C.  This can be remedied in various ways, but the current plan is to ignore input after a conflict, and turn the player into an NPC.
+Hopefully we can create a special type of 'adventurer' npc.

 	NPC Behaviour: